Skip Nav

-How to Safely Remove Acrylic Nails at Home
+How to Remove Acrylic Nails at Home, According to Pros

 By day 15 of wearing acrylic nails, your fingertips might start to feel uncomfortable — borderline painful — from having the heavy material sitting on top of them for so long.
-The uncomfortable feeling might have you wondering: how long do acrylic nails last?
-The answer is that it's typically recommended that acrylics are not worn for more than two weeks, but we'd be lying if we said we always strictly adhered to that rule and, even more so, if we said we always went to a professional to take them off.
+The uncomfortable feeling might have you wondering how to remove acrylic nails.
+It's typically recommended that acrylics are not worn for more than two weeks, but we'd be lying if we said we always strictly adhered to that rule and, even more so, if we said we always went to a professional to take them off.

 How Long Do Acrylic Nails Last?